EXPRESSIONS USED IN RESTAURANTS IN FRANCE (bill, tip, lunch, dinner, etc)

 To talk about the different types of cooking, we'll use the following words.
 I'm going to tell you the types of cooking, from least cooked, so from most raw to most cooked.
 There is blue cooking, rare cooking, medium cooking and finally, well done.

-Once you have indicated the dishes you want to order, the waiter will ask you if you want drinks.
-So, he's going to say "would you like some drinks?"
+Once you've indicated the dishes you'd like to order, the waiter will ask you if you'd like drinks.
+So he'll say, "Would you like some drinks?"

 "Will you have something to drink?"
 "Would you like some wine with your meal?"
-Often, in restaurants in France, you will receive a list with all the wines offered by the restaurant, so you will have white wines, red wines and rosé wines.
-White wines are almost transparent wines, a little yellow.
-The red wines are red wines.
-And finally, the rosé wines, they are pink wines.
+Often, in restaurants in France, you'll receive a list with all the wines offered by the restaurant, so you'll have white wines, red wines and rosé wines.
+White wines are almost transparent, a little yellow.
+Red wines are red in color.
+And rosé wines are pink in color.

-Generally, you are offered to take a 75 centiliter bottle or to take wine by the glass, so in individual portion.
-So, the waiter might ask you "do you want wine by the bottle or wine by the glass?"
-In France, there is always one drink at the table that is free, and that is tap water.
-You will receive a carafe of water.
+Generally, you'll be offered a 75-centilitre bottle or wine by the glass, i.e. a single portion.
+So, the waiter may ask, "Would you like wine by the bottle or by the glass?"
+In France, there's always one drink at the table that's free: tap water.
+You'll be given a carafe of water.
 If your waiter or waitress forgets, don't hesitate to ask.
-You can say "can I have a carafe of water" if you are alone and if you are with others, "can we have a carafe of water, please?".
-If you prefer bottled water, of course, you can order it, but it will be charged.
-Your server will then ask, "Would you like plain water or sparkling water?"
+You can say "could I have a carafe of water" if you're alone, and if you're with other people, "could we have a carafe of water, please?".
+If you prefer bottled water, of course you can order it, but you'll have to pay for it.
+Your waiter will then ask, "Would you like still or sparkling water?"
 Sparkling water is water with gas.
-You can also say sparkling water.
-Like the carafe of water, bread is free in France, so again if your waiter forgets to bring you bread or you want to ask for some, feel free to say "could I have some bread?" "could I have some bread?"
+You could also say sparkling water.
+Like the carafe of water, bread is free in France, so again if your waiter forgets to bring you bread or you want to ask for some, don't hesitate to say "could I have some bread?" "could I have some bread?"
 Or if there are several of you, "could we have some bread, please?"

-Once the dishes arrive, if you find that they are not salty and peppery enough, you can ask your waiter "could I have some salt?" "could I have some pepper" or "could I have some salt and pepper?".
+Once the dishes have arrived, if you find they're not salty and peppery enough, you can ask your waiter "could I have some salt?" "could I have some pepper?" or "could I have some salt and pepper?".
 So, salt and pepper are condiments.
-So, it's going to enhance a dish, spice up a dish.
-During the meal, your waiter may come back to your table and ask you "is everything going well?
-This is a way for him to check that you don't need anything, that you don't want to recommend any drinks or that you don't lack salt, pepper, bread or water.
-If everything is fine, you can simply say "very well thank you" or "thank you, it's delicious".
-And if you do want more bread or a new carafe of water, this is the time to tell your waiter or waitress.
+They're used to spice up a dish.
+During the meal, your waiter may come back to your table and ask, "Is everything going well?
+This is his way of checking that you don't need anything, that you don't want to recommend any drinks, or that you're not short of salt, pepper, bread or water.
+If all is well, you can simply say "thank you very much" or "thank you, it's delicious".
+And if you would indeed like some bread or a new carafe of water, now's the time to tell your waiter or waitress.

-When the waiter or waitress gets the impression that you are finished, that you are done eating, they will ask you "Can I clear the table?
+When the waiter or waitress has the impression that you've finished, that you've finished eating, he or she will ask you "Can I clear the table?
 Are you finished?".
 This is a polite way of asking if they can remove the dishes from your table.
-If you are finished, you can simply say "yes, thank you".
-If you are not finished eating, feel free to say "no, I'm not done yet".
+If you're finished, you can simply say "yes, thank you".
+If you haven't finished eating, don't hesitate to say "no, I'm not finished yet".

-At the end of the meal, your server is going to ask you "would you like a dessert?"
+At the end of the meal, your waiter will ask you "would you like some dessert?"

 Or "would you like to see the dessert menu?"
-You can answer "no thank you, I've eaten well, I'm not hungry anymore", if you don't want dessert or simply "no thank you".
-If you would like to see the dessert menu, you can simply say "yes, thank you" or "yes, I'd like to have a look", if you are not sure if you want to have a dessert, but you want to see what is on the menu.
-If you are with someone who has ordered a dessert, but you don't want one and would rather have a coffee, when the waiter asks you what you want, you can simply say "just a coffee for me, thanks".
-When you are finished and want to pay, you should ask for the bill.
-You can call out to your waiter or waitress and ask for "the check, please".
-Or "Can we have the check, please?".
-Your waiter or waitress may then ask you "how would you like to pay?
-Would you like to pay with cash or card?"
-Cash is money, but in bills or coins.
-Finally, one last important word is tipping.
+You can answer "no thank you, I've eaten well, I'm not hungry anymore", if you don't want dessert, or simply "no thank you".
+If you'd like to see the dessert menu, you can simply say "yes, thank you", or "yes, I'd love to have a look", if you're not sure whether you'd like a dessert, but you'd like to see what's on the menu.
+If you're with someone who's ordered dessert, but you don't want any and would rather have a coffee, when the waiter asks you what you'd like, you can simply reply "just a coffee for me, thanks".
+When you've finished and want to pay, you need to ask for the bill.
+You can call out to your waiter or waitress and ask for "the bill, please".
+Or "Could we have the bill, please".
+Your waiter or waitress can then ask "How would you like to pay?
+Would you like to pay by cash or card?"
+Cash means money, but bills or coins.
+Finally, one last important word: tip.

-So the tip is the "tips", it's the money you can leave to your waitress or waiter.
-In France, this is not mandatory, the waiters' and waitresses' salaries are included in the price of the dishes.
-But if you had a good time and the food was good, you can always leave a tip.
+The tip is the money you can leave for your waitress or waiter.
+In France, this is not compulsory, as waiters' and waitresses' wages are included in the price of the dishes.
+But if you've had a good time and the food was good, you can always leave a tip, i.e. a bit of change.

 That's it for today.
-I hope you enjoyed this video and especially that you learned some new words and expressions.
+I hope you've enjoyed this video and learned some new words and phrases.

-If you liked it, don't hesitate to put a like and subscribe to the channel to see more videos.
+If you like it, don't hesitate to put a like and subscribe to the channel to see more videos.
 See you soon.
 And bon appétit, if you're about to eat out ;-).

 Share this post